Advertiser Disclosure

 The Georgia Department of Community Affairs (DCA) helps connect first-time homebuyers with more affordable loans, as well as down payment assistance, through the Georgia Dream program.

-• Georgia Dream mortgages: Available through participating lenders, these mortgages require a credit score of at least 640 and for the borrower’s income to fall within certain limits.
+- Georgia Dream mortgages: Available through participating lenders, these mortgages require you to meet a minimum credit score threshold and for your income to fall within certain limits.
 There are also purchase price limits.
 You can get a conventional, FHA, VA or USDA loan through this program, provided you qualify.

-• Georgia Dream Standard Down Payment Assistance: This program offers eligible borrowers a zero-interest loan up to $10,000.
+- Georgia Dream Standard Down Payment Assistance: This program offers eligible borrowers a zero-interest loan of up to $10,000.

-• Georgia Dream PEN Down Payment Assistance: This program offers a zero-interest loan up to $12,500 to those employed in protection (police, highway patrol, correctional, fire and EMS), active military, education or healthcare fields.
+- Georgia Dream PEN Down Payment Assistance: This program offers a zero-interest loan for 6 percent of the purchase price — up to $12,500.
+Those employed in protection (police, highway patrol, correctional, fire and EMS), active military, education or healthcare fields can qualify.

-• Georgia Dream Choice Down Payment Assistance: This program offers a zero-interest loan up to $12,500 for borrowers housing an individual living with a disability.
+- Georgia Dream CHOICE Down Payment Assistance: This program offers a zero-interest loan of up to $12,500 to borrowers who are housing an individual with a disability.

 How to find the best mortgage rate in Georgia for you